kamilkisiela/apollo-angular/docs/source/index.md

 Angular 2 Apollo provides a idiomatic Angular 2 API, and is known to work in a straightforward way with many tools used in a typical Angular 2 app.
 In particular:

- - **EDIT** It works with React Native out of the box;
  - It can integrate naturally with routers, such as Angular Router;
  - Uses Redux internally and you can [take advantage](redux.html) of this, but also can be used with any other client-side data library that integrates with Angular 2.

 If you want to use Apollo with a different front-end environment (for instance a different JavaScript framework, or a native mobile app), it is possible too!
 Please check out the links at the top of this document, or head to our [developer site](http://apollostack.com) to get started.

-<h2 id="comparison">How does Apollo compare to other GraphQL clients?</h2>

-**EDIT** Apollo is the only one.

-**EDIT** If you are deciding whether to use `angular2-apollo` or some other GraphQL client, it's worth considering the [goals](#apollo-client) of the project, and how they compare.
-In particular:

- - [Relay](https://facebook.github.io/relay/) is an awesome and performant GraphQL client built by Facebook for their mobile applications.
-It is designed to emphasize the co-location of queries and components, and is thus tightly integrated with the React framework (which is also developed at Facebook).

- - [Lokka](https://github.com/kadirahq/lokka) is a simple GraphQL Javascript client with a basic query cache.

 <h2 id="learn-more">Learn More</h2>